lejoe/simple-filesharing/README.md

 # Simple Filesharing

-A simple filesharing tool based on postgres and s3 storage from Supabase
+A simple file sharing tool based on sqlite and s3 storage

 ## Setup